-equired Activity Recommendations and Action Steps 1.
-Special Education Director selects team members to participate in the self-assessment process Identify a team leader to oversee the self-assessment process and a team of individuals to conduct the review.
+Re quired Activity Recommendations and Action Steps 1.
+Special Education Director selects team members to participate in the self- assessment process Identify a team leader to oversee the self-assessment process and a team of individuals to conduct the review.
 The team should include individuals from multiple disciplines.
-This may include, but is not limited to: • Special education teachers • Guidance counselors • Social workers • Behavior interventionists • General education teachers • School psychologists • Related service personnel • Principal or assistant principal.
-2. Conduct an initial meeting with team members to discuss process timelines and assign responsibilities Assign team members to: • Identify the sample of students • Complete the student record reviews • Conduct interviews and observations, if needed • Complete other relevant tasks.
-Interviews and observations may be conducted as an optional activity if additional information is needed to make a definitive decision regarding evidence of implementation.
-3. Identify student files to review and consult additional data sources Refer to the sample selection instructions.
-Consult relevant data sources (e.g., performance profile, LEA Determination, report cards, assessment results, other school level data, parent survey data).
-Identify additional records to review if inconclusive patterns are found.
-4. Complete required self-assessment Review LEA policies, practices, and procedures for the Child Find procedural review.
-Conduct student file reviews for LRE, IEP, Discipline, Secondary Transition, and ECSE.
-5. Convene a review team meeting to discuss self-assessment results Meet to discuss results.
-Question and probe results to identify patterns and/or factors which may have contributed to a lack of growth in student achievement (root cause analysis).
-6. Compile results and summary Assign a person to compile data from record review score sheets and transfer the findings to the results summary document.
-7. Submit completed self- assessment to the Mississippi Department of Education Upload score sheets, results summary document, and student files with supporting documentation to SharePoint.
+This may include, but is not limited to: • Special education teachers • Guidance counselors • Social workers • Behavior interventionists • General education teachers • School psychologists • Related service personnel • Principal or assistant principal 2.
+Conduct an initial meeting with team members to discuss process timelines and assign responsibilities Assign team members to: • Identify the sample of students • Complete the student record reviews • Conduct interviews and observations, if needed • Complete other relevant tasks Interviews and observations may be conducted as an optional activity if additional information is needed to make a definitive decision regarding evidence of implementation.
+3. Identify student files to review and consult additional data sources Refer to the sample selection instructions Consult relevant data sources (e.g., performance profile, LEA Determination, report cards, assessment results, other school level data, parent survey data) Identify additional records to review if inconclusive patterns are found 4.
+Complete required self-assessment Review LEA policies, practices, and procedures for the Child Find procedural review Conduct student file reviews for LRE, IEP, Discipline, Secondary Transition, and ECSE 5.
+Convene a review team meeting to discuss self-assessment results Meet to discuss results Question and probe results to identify patterns and/or factors which may have contributed to a lack of growth in student achievement (root cause analysis) 6.
+Compile results and summary Assign a person to compile data from record review score sheets and transfer the findings to the results summary document 7• Submit completed self- assessment to the Mississippi Department of Education Upload score sheets and results summary document to Sharepoint.
+MDE staff will follow up to request specific student files.